home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 Each UniFi Protect smart chime will get a device in Home Assistant with the following:

 * **Button** - A button to trigger the chime manually for each smart chime device.
-Also a disabled by default button is added that will let you reboot your smart chime device.
+Also, a disabled by default button is added to let you reboot your smart chime device.
 * **Device Configuration** - Smart chimes will get a volume slider to adjust the chime's loudness and a sensor for the last time the chime rang.

 ### NVR